COVID-19 Special Events Updates: April 29, 2021

 Executive Order GA-34 went into effect on March 10 and allows all businesses to operate at 100% capacity including wedding venues, sports and entertainment venues, performance halls, bars and music venues.
 GA-34 rendered GA-32 moot.

-Under Health Authority Rules, businesses and other sites must limit the number of people who stand or gather together in any one group to no more than 10 people and must require at least 6 feet between each group of individuals.
+Dr. Mark Escott, Austin-Travis County Interim Health Authority, adopted Health Authority Emergency Rules, which expire May 18, 2021.
+The Emergency Rules govern individuals and sites within the City of Austin and impose requirements to protect public health.
+Under the Health Authority Rules, businesses and other sites must limit the number of people who stand or gather together in any one group to no more than 10 people and must require at least 6 feet between each group of individuals.

 Risk Based Guidelines: STAGE 3